Cabin Fever (2016 film): Home media

+The film was released on DVD and Blu-ray on July 5, 2016.
+In Australia, it was released early on April 28, 2016.
+It was later released on home media on June 27, 2016, in the UK and Ireland with a behind the scenes feature.

+Reception

-Critical reception
+Critical response

-On Rotten Tomatoes, the film has a rare approval rating of 0% based on 28 reviews, with an average rating of 2.52/10.
+On Rotten Tomatoes, the film has a rare approval rating of 0% based on 30 reviews, with an average rating of 2.60/10.
 The site's critics' consensus reads: "No need for a quarantine -- enthusiasm for this inert remake is not contagious."
 On Metacritic, the film holds a rating of 14 out of 100, based on 7 critics, indicating "overwhelming dislike".

 Geoff Berkshire of Variety gave the film a negative review, writing: "It's little surprise that Roth himself is the exec producer of this nearly beat-for-beat redo.
 Who else would feel as much passion for the middling material?
 And who better to ensure the copy does nothing to improve on the original?
 The silver lining of a day-and-date limited theatrical and VOD release is that there's no chance this repurposed dud duplicates the original's commercial performance."
 Glenn Kenny of The New York Times also gave the film a negative review, writing: "Who benefits from the existence of this film?
 Certainly not the largely bland ensemble of post-adolescent actors cast as the leads, who here can scarcely be called characters."
 Peter Bradshaw of The Guardian gave the film a score of 1/5 stars, writing: "There is no interesting new slant on this material: it’s just the same old stuff, being served up in a tired and cynical fashion, without anything inventive in the way of humour or fear."
 Martin Tsai of the Los Angeles Times wrote: "One criticism often lobbed against remakes is that they dumb down the originals.
 Cabin Fever … is guilty as charged."